exceptionless/Website/content/news/2023/2023-03-28-exceptionless.javascript-3.0.0-released.md

 We have addressed several bugs in this release, including:

 - Fixing configuration default data not having exclusions applied
-- Ensuring queue timer fires when the API key isn't configured
+- Preventing timers from firing when the API key isn't configured
 - Preserving event type if the event has an error
 - Catching and logging storage API call errors